Javier-Machin/table-app/README.md

 ##

-The rows itself are textareas, that way we support values of different lengths and they can be edited.
+The rows themselves are textareas, that way we support values of different lengths and they can be edited.

 In order to meet the auto expand / shrink requirement while keeping the 300px width, we set the width in CSS
 and watch the height with a small JavaScript helper function.